 I am so excited and proud of this album.
 I released other projects here and there, but this full album of originals was what I really wanted.
 It is full of songs and stories of my life and friends’ lives.
 There are lyrics from the depth of my soul and some dripping in sarcasm.
 The whole project very much embodies pieces of my personality.
 We would’ve had it out by spring, then the pandemic hit.
 But, we had enough done on “Better Days” to release it as a single.
 When I have introduced this song at shows, I would say, “This song is a pep talk that things won’t always be rough and better days are coming for you.”
 It couldn’t have been more perfect timing.
 Hearing my song played on Siruis XM The Highway was something I never thought would happen.
 When Buzz Brainard said “Welcome to The Highway Casey Kearney!”
 My jaw dropped.
 The whole experience felt like a dream...I thought it would be the coolest thing of 2020, but then a few weeks later I was invited to sing our National Anthem for the At- lanta Braves, and that was just over the top awesome.
 Especially as a lifelong Braves fan!
 Even though I had to film it in the hallway of my house, seeing the video of it playing in the stadium was a moment I will never forget.

 I know you’ve been blessed to continue to book shows throughout the summer.
-What has the whole playing through a pandemic been like for you?
+What has the whole playing through a pandemic been

 As a musician, I joked a lot that we found out how “non-es sential” we were.
 When restaurants aren’t even allowed to be at full capacity, hiring a musician for only 25-50% occupancy doesn’t make sense.
 I feel so extremely blessed to have been able to play for venues that got us back to work as soon as possible.
 Several even made sure to book makeup dates when we opened back up.
 I have played more private parties this year than I ever have.
 I love being a part of special events, whether it’s celebrating a mile- stone occasion, a vacation bon- fire, or one of many corporate parties lately.
 My gig schedule is unique because I choose not to play every night.
 I homeschool my three kids, and they are very active in rodeo, so I like to be there for as much as I can.
 I typically play 2-4 nights a week.
 This year on average, 1-2 per week have been public shows and the others private.